AGM Report 2012- 2013

 GENERAL MANAGER’S REPORT

-The increasing pressure placed on all child and youth care centres to transform and meet the requirements of the new Children’s Act, has left PCH in a difficult position.
-Some of the challenges such as awaiting clearance certificates for all volunteers and the lack of additional funds to increase the staff
+The continued pressure placed on all child and youth care centres to transform and meet the requirements of the new Children’s Act, has placed us all in difficult positions.
+Some challenges such as awaiting clearance certificates for all staff and volunteers, and the lack of additional funds to increase the staff ratios have remained contentious issues and were addressed as serious points of concern at our monthly children’s forum, and with the Department of Social Development.
+PCH, like all other CYCCs, does not have the additional finances to meet these requirements.
+The fact that various potential funders turned us down in this financial year, added to the financial burden, together with the higher cost of salaries and increased operational expenses.

-Volunteers have a significant role to play within the organization and we are most appreciative of all professional volunteers who come in to provide specialized services during the course of the year.
-In terms of direct services, there are volunteers in all the units that assist with the planning of activities, and managing of child care programmes.
-In terms of students, religious groups, business and other volunteers, more than forty persons have assisted PCH with activities, programmes, upgrades to our facility and provided means to obtain needed requirements for the home’s daily functioning.
+Volunteers have a significant role to play within the organization and we are appreciative of all professional volunteers who come in to provide specialized services.
+We are thankful to Leon Grove and Dladlanathi for their free expertise.
+In terms of direct services, volunteers in all the units assist with the planning of activities, and managing of child care programmes.
+In terms of students, religious groups, business and other volunteers, more than fifty persons have assisted PCH with activities, programmes, upgrades to our facility and provided means to obtain needed requirements for the home’s daily functioning.

 In terms of our children, awareness and education is continuous and a few significant programmes were held with them.
-These included career coaching, career days, study guidance and a comprehensive therapeutic programme for specific children dealing with bereavement.
-The process of encompassing the concept of child participation continued with the newly established children’s Forum.
-We struggled to meet regularly enough however the children were able to grasp the concept and begin a process of learning and growing.
-We were proud to have our representatives run programmes within PCH during child protection week, and are excited to have them participate at a regional level via the youth forum under NACCW.
+These included career coaching, career days, study guidance and the comprehensive therapeutic programme for specific children dealing with bereavement continued into this year.
+The process of embracing the concept of child participation continued with our election of four youth representatives.
+They met quarterly with the units, and thereafter met with the management team to discuss issues of concern.

 CHILD CARE REPORT

-Reunification is a process whereby the child and family are given time to adjust to being a part of each other’s lives.
+Reunification is a process.
+In the cases where reunification is possible, the child and the family are given time to adjust to being a part of each others’ lives.
 Relationships are rebuilt by allowing the child and family to spend time together, sometimes by the family visiting the child at the children’s home, or the child going to the family home for day visits, which then progress to weekend visits, then holiday visits and eventually the child returns to the family permanently.
-Counseling – with the child and the relevant family members- will also form part of the process if necessary.
+Counselling – with the child and the relevant family members- will also form part of the process if necessary.

-A total of fourteen children returned to their families.
-Three of these children successfully completed their Matric year.
+A total of eighteen children returned to their families.
+Two of these children successfully completed their Matric year.
 Reunification takes place not only with immediate family members – because in some cases both parents are deceased-, but also with significant others like aunts, uncles or grandparents and sometimes adult cousins or siblings.

-The program for the above mentioned period included the following:
+The program for the above period included the following:

 - Developmental Program: 24 hour physical care, access to appropriate schooling and education, family reunification and reintegration within the shortest possible time, assistance with disengaging from the program, Promotion of children’s rights, and mastering age appropriate tasks